Exploring the MeV Sky with a Combined Coded Mask and Compton Telescope: The Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO): Science drivers for a GECCO mission

 Given the transient and variable origin of multimessanger and multifrequency astrophysical sources, the fraction of the sky being monitored at any given time is a major asset for a space mission.
 In its Compton observing mode a GECCO mission will cover a large fraction of the sky of 60$^\circ$~$\times$~60$^\circ$ in zenithal direction allowing to keep watch over flaring phenomena like blazars and transient phenomena like Gamma-Ray Bursts (GRBs).
 Also, GECCO BGO shielding, specifically designed for background rejection with its octagonal structure of large-size detectors of $\sim$3000 cm$^{2}$, will have the additional ability to locate the prompt emission of GRBs within a few degrees similar to INTEGRAL \citep{kienlin01}.
-The prompt emission by merging neutron stars can be effectively observed in GECCO energy band ~$\sim$keV--MeV.
+The prompt emission by merging neutron stars can be effectively observed in the GECCO energy band ~$\sim$keV--MeV.
 They reveal themselves as short GRBs as well as kilonovae.
 Such events also provide gravitational wave (GW) signals allowing a GECCO mission to tie in with multimessanger and multiwavength observations.
 Amid the prompt-emission detection, the telescope can repoint within a few minutes depending on the slewing angle, allowing for locating the source within better than 1 arcmin precision.
 It will also act as an alert system for follow-up observations.
 The study of neutron star mergers provides insights into relativistic jets and particle physics.
 Neutron stars might also be involved in the emission of very short GRBs when transitioning to strange quark stars \citep{alcock86}.
 While this intriguing hypothesis is still an open question, it enables studies related to fundamental physics of matter.
 In a multifrequency approach, GECCO large field of view allows for the coverage of the little explored MeV range of flaring sources.
 Such sources can be galactic or extragalactic in origin.
 Among the extragalactic sources blazars represent a major discovery space.
 Indeed, a tentative $\sim$~3$\sigma$ association of a high-energy neutrino detected by IceCube with a flaring blazar \citep{aarsten18} has revived the lepto-hadronic emission scenario for these sources, which would favor the neutrino production in the jet.
 The energy band of ~$\sim$keV--MeV carries the signature to constrain the content of the jet \citep[e.g.][]{gao19, reimer19, bottacini16}.
-The multimessenger science case addressed by a GECCO mission clearly aligns with the Decadal Report on Astronomy and Astrophysics 2020 (Astro2020) \cite{Decadal} priority area ``New Messengers and New Physics''.